-Slideshow: In The Green Room
+Slideshow In The Green Room9 slides

 For me, the story of Humboldt County the movie began back in June at the Provincetown International Film Festival.
 Some friends introduced me to Danny Jacobs and Darren Grodsky, and quickly they became part of my new film-fest hang-out crew.
 Somewhere between gala receptions and beer-doused Quentin Tarantino ogling sessions, I found out that my new friends were the directors of Humboldt County.

 "No way!"
 I exploded.
 "You made that film.
 I haven't seen it yet but I am going to be in Humboldt this summer!
 That is so cool."
 We chatted about the region and I promised to see the film later that day and catch up with them for an interview sometime in the future.

 Danny and Darren made for great company and I found their close relationship with each other to be especially charming.
 "Big D" and "little d" is not only how they sign off on their e-mails, but is also what their comedy troupe should be called when they decide to form one.
 Danny is short, energetic and warm, while Darren is tall with a low voice, and uses his somewhat stoic demeanor to deliver well-timed deadpan lines.
 The duo, who have been friends since they were small children, moved from Missouri to Los Angeles together after college, determined to pursue their dream of becoming filmmakers.